 About the Writer

-Althea Baranda Clark was born in the Philippines.
-She immigrated to the United States along with her family 27 years ago.
-She earned her Master’s degree in clinical counseling in 2007.
-A few years later, she earned another Master’s degree in Clinical Psychology.
-She is currently in the final phase of her Ph.D. program in Clinical Psychology with a concentration in Neuropsychology.
-Althea has been a psychotherapist for 10 years and is practicing in the Las Vegas area.
-Beyond the professional realm, Althea is an avid traveler.
-She has been to almost 50 countries and 38 US states.
+Dr. Althea Baranda Clark was born in the Philippines.
+She immigrated to the United States along with her family 30 years ago.
+She has two Masters degrees, one in Counseling Psychology and another one in Clinical Psychology.
+She also has a Ph.D. in Clinical Psychology.
+Dr. Clark has been in the mental health field for over two decades.
+Beyond the professional realm, Dr. Clark is an avid traveler.
+She has been to almost 60 countries and 46 States.

 P.S.
 Pro Travel Tip – If you fall in love with traveling so much that you want to make a living from it, look into travel affiliate programs as a way to earn money in the travel industry.